huntermalm/Layers-Demo/README.md

 ##### The following dependencies must be installed before attempting to run the Layers Demo from source-code:
 * [Layers](https://github.com/huntermalm/Layers)
-* Qt 5.13.2 (Future Qt versions may work but have not been tested.)
+* Qt 6 (Other Qt versions may work but have not been tested.)

 ## Installation